pshivakumar/iOS-sdk-avatargenerator/README.md

 ## Features

-- **Customization:** Choose from a variety of options, including hair color, eye color, skin color, and more.
+- **Customization:** Choose from a variety of options, including eye shape,nose shape, skin color, and more.
 - **Easy Integration:** Quickly integrate avatar generation into your app with minimal code.
 - **UIKit and SwiftUI Support:** Compatible with both UIKit and SwiftUI, providing flexibility for different app architectures.